saman046/International-Reserves-and-Central-Bank-Independence/README.md

 ## Structure

-The subfolder X contains the main source code.
+The subfolder Empirical_Analysis.do contains the file that uses data from dataJMP_September and reproduces the empirical analysis presented in Table 1.

-The subfolder X contains some of the analysis of the model for certain parameters.
-It contains a julia script as well as the corresponding jupyter notebook.
-The scripts generate the figures and moments reported in the paper.
+The subfolder Quantitative_Analysis.jpynb contains the code with the quantitative analysis that reproduces tables 2-8.

-The subfolder X contains the figures generates by the scripts, as well as some of the calculated moments.
+It contains the corresponding jupyter notebook.

 ## Running the code